All Products

 Warning

-Setting the IP address segment to 0.0.0.0/0 allows all IP addresses to access the Lindorm instance.
-This creates a high security risk for Lindorm.
-Therefore, do not add 0.0.0.0/0 to the whitelist.
+Setting the IP address range to 0.0.0.0/0 allows all IP addresses to access the Lindorm instance.
+This action creates a high security risk for your Lindorm instance.
+Do not add 0.0.0.0/0 to the whitelist.

 1. Log on to the Lindorm console.